ocaml/ocaml.org/data/tutorials/language/3ds_06_options.md

 ## Introduction

-An option is a value that wraps another value, or nothing if there isn't anything to wrap.
+An option is a value that wraps another value or nothing, if there isn't anything to wrap.
 The predefined type `option` is the
 <!-- $MDX non-deterministic=command -->
 ```ocaml
 # #show option;;